Busemann functions and uniformization of Gromov hyperbolic spaces: Preliminaries

-Following \cite{BB03,Her06,KLM}, $(X, d)$ is called {\it minimally nice} if it is a non-complete, locally compact and rectifiably connected metric space and the identity map $(X,d)\to (X,l)$ is continuous, where $l$ is the intrinsic metric of $X$ with respect to $d$.
-For such a space, the {\it quasihyperbolic metric} $k$ in $X$ is defined by
+Suppose that $(\Omega, d)$ is an incomplete, locally compact, and rectifiably connected metric space and that the identity map $(\Omega,d)\to (\Omega,\ell)$ is continuous, where $\ell$ is the intrinsic length metric of $\Omega$ with respect to $d$.
+As in \cite{BHK}, the {\it quasihyperbolic metric} $k$ in $\Omega$ is defined by